2014 international conferences on Iraqi security: Qatar

 Qatar was identified by U.S. officials as one of two states with “permissive jurisdictions’ for terror finance in the GCC.
 Despite the discovery of Qatari citizens’ private donations to al-Qaeda and its supporters, Qatar has never pursued any terrorism finance cases in its court system.
 Among these notable financiers Khalifa al-Subaiy and Abdulrahman al-Nu’aymi, both of whom have been sanctioned by the U.S. and U.N. as specially designated global terrorists for their role in terror financing al-Qaeda at rates of over $2 million per month.
 Yet, these actors were not punished under Qatari law.
-Qatar is also known to have funded ISIS.

 In addition, Qatar has become a safe haven for terrorist groups, housing the mastermind of the 9/11 attacks, Khalid Sheikh Muhammed, openly hosting Khaled Meshaal, leader of the Palestinian terrorist group, Hamas, and the meeting spot for members of the Taliban.
 These groups and other sanctioned Qatari individuals continue to finance such terrorist groups.

 In May 2016, Senator Mark Kirk (R-IL) wrote a letter to Secretary of the U.S. Department of the Treasury Jacob Lew, urging him to make Qatar take a more active stance on combatting terrorism finance per the agreed upon terms in the Jeddeh Communique.
-He outlined Qatar's harboring of Nu’aymi, Subaiy, and others as indications that Qatar was not fully committed to upholding the agreement and should therefore be held accountable.